Simon Donnelly: Coaching career

 On 30 January 2013, Donnelly left Partick Thistle and joined Dundee United as assistant manager, accompanying Jackie McNamara who had been appointed manager.
 He left Dundee United in September 2015, following McNamara's departure.

 Donnelly was announced as York City's assistant manager two months later, following McNamara to Bootham Crescent.
 After McNamara's resignation as manager and appointment as chief executive, Donnelly left the club on 16 October 2016.

 In September 2020, Donnelly landed the assistant manager's job at Scottish side Brechin City, working with another former Celtic player, Mark Wilson.
 Donnelly and Wilson were sacked by Brechin in October 2020.

 Personal life

-Donnelly grew up in Burnside, Rutherglen and attended Stonelaw High School.
-His father Tom Donnelly was also a footballer, who failed to break into the team at Rangers in the late 1960s but played for Motherwell and East Stirlingshire over the next decade before becoming a school teacher.
+Donnelly grew up in Burnside, Rutherglen, and attended Stonelaw High School.
+His father, Tom, was also a footballer who failed to break into the team at Rangers in the late 1960s but played for Motherwell and East Stirlingshire over the next decade before becoming a school teacher.